nguyentran0212/stack-starter/README.md

 ### Recipe development instruction

-Recipes are stored in the `recipes` folder by default.
-User can change this directory with `-r DIRECTORY` argument when using the CLI.
+Built-in recipes are stored in the `stack-starter/recipes` folder by default.
+User can tell stack-starter to look for recipes at more folders by adding `-r DIRECTORY` argument when using the CLI.

-Each recipe is identified by their folder name.

-Each recipe contains a `manifest.json` file.
+Each recipe is a folder which contains a `manifest.json` file.
+Information inside manifest is used to identify and run recipe.[Manifest instruction](docs/recipe_manifest/manifest_specs.md).

-Manifest instruction: TBA

-### Wishlist features

-- [ ] Add vagrant support
-- [ ] Ensure bash does not run on anything besides localhost